SergeGray/RSpec-talk/README.md

 ### Unit tests

 Testing individual components of the software.
 Some people like to test every single thing possible.
-* We don't have any view tests, it is debatable whether they are needed or not.
+* We don't have any view tests, or have very little if you count system tests. it is debatable whether they are needed or not.
 ```ruby
 get :action
 assert_select 'h1', 'RSpec Talk'